adonisjs/v6-docs/content/docs/concepts/typescript_build_process.md

 All the below-mentioned tools come pre-installed as development dependencies with official starter kits.

 :::

 - **[TSC](https://www.typescriptlang.org/docs/handbook/compiler-options.html)** is the TypeScript's official compiler.
 We use TSC to perform type-checking and create the production build.

-- **[TS Node](https://typestrong.org/ts-node/)** is a Just-in-Time compiler for TypeScript.
+- **[TS Node Maintained](https://github.com/thetutlage/ts-node-maintained)** is a Just-in-Time compiler for TypeScript.
 It allows you to execute TypeScript files without compiling them to JavaScript and proves to be a great tool for development.

 - **[SWC](https://swc.rs/)** is a TypeScript compiler written in Rust.
 We use it during development with TS Node to make the JIT process extremely fast.